- Home

 Retail Media & CPG Sales: Bridge the gap between online ads and offline purchases for consumer packaged goods.
 Leverage SKU-level purchase data to connect the dots between CTV exposure and in-store sales.

-Revenue Tracking: Track revenue with precision.
-Implement our revenue pixel to capture the exact revenue associated with each online purchase attributed to your CTV campaign.
+Revenue Tracking: Use advanced CTV conversion tracking to monitor revenue with precision.
+Implement our revenue pixel to capture the exact value tied to each purchase attributed to your CTV campaign.

 App Installs (coming soon)